waimea-yheissner/300DTD-assessment/development.md

 The admin will have a different log in, when the admin logs in the admin flow will look like this.

 ![Alt text](images/admin-flow.png)

+My end user was happy on all the functions I had on my flow diagram.

 ### 24/05/2024